maistra/istio-operator/bundle/README.md

 1. Accept the defaults and click **Create**.
 This action deploys the Istio control plane.

-1.When `State: Healthy` appears in the `Status` column, Istio is successfully deployed.
+1. When `State: Healthy` appears in the `Status` column, Istio is successfully deployed.

 ## Customizing Istio configuration